 This form is intended for individuals who are interested in becoming a recurring foster parent for kittens at GPAS to help us save the most kittens this season.
 View Available Kittens for Adoption.

 Found a Stray Cat

 If you see a healthy stray cat, leave it in place so it can potentially find its way home.
 Since there is no law in Grand Prairie against free-roaming cats, we ask residents to leave healthy stray cats where they find them.

 Unless there is an immediate threat, leave kittens in place where their mother can find them, especially if they are too young to eat on their own.
 If you need to move the kittens, place them nearby where the mother can find them.

 If you must intervene with kittens, you can help by providing in-home foster care until the kittens are 8 – 10 weeks of age.
 Email firstname.lastname@example.org for information on fostering.

 Spay or neuter all tame cats you currently own.
-Low cost programs, such as Spay Neuter Network and Texas Coalition for Pets, provide transportation services from the Prairie Paws Adoption Center.
+Low cost programs, such as Spay Neuter Network and Texas Coalition for Pets, provide transportation services from the Grand Prairie Animal Services Adoption Center.